AhmedYSallam/AhmedYSallam/README.md

   src="https://raw.githubusercontent.com/samadpls/Programing-Gifs/main/static/gifs/new.gif">
 <h3 align="left">A passionate Mechatronics and Software developer</h3>

-- 👨‍💻 As a Mechatronics and Software engineer👷‍♂️, I am strive to be consitent in learning and exploring new technologies to improve my skills
+- 👨‍💻 As a Mechatronics and Software engineer👷‍♂️, I strive to be consitent in learning and exploring new technologies to improve my skills
 - 💬 You can ask me about my experiences with Computer Vision, Robotics, and Embedded Systems✌️.
 - ⚡ My hobby's include: **mostly gaming but I tend to get into computer vision and robotics development when I find an interesting topic to work on**
 - 📫 How to reach me? here's my personal email **ahmedys2010@gmail.com**